AndrewGuo1228/Recipe-ratings-research-project/README.md

 Before conducting analysis related to the datasets, we would first conduct data cleaning to make the data more convenient for analysis.
 By looking at the above information, I noticed some data type that required changes

-> Converge variable name from object into string type
+> Converge variable name from object into string type:

 First, to ensuring that the 'name' column, which contains the names of the recipes, is consistently in string format.
 This conversion is essential for text processing and ensures that all recipe names are treated uniformly in subsequent analyses.

-> Converge Object into list (tags, nutrition, steps, ingredients)
+> Converge Object into list (tags, nutrition, steps, ingredients):

 The second step I am going to do to the dataframe is the tags, nutrition, steps and ingredients columns.
 The four column all look like lists of string, but by checking the specific entry in the dataframe, we find that they are actually not lists.
 This could due to when web scraping, data collecter does not convert the text into list.
 As a result, we take action to convert the these three columns into list of string.

-> Separating Elements of 'nutrition' into Individual Columns
+> Separating Elements of 'nutrition' into Individual Columns:

 After converging the type of nutrition, now I am able to split the nutrition columns into different nutrition component (i.e. calories) in separate columns.
 By breaking down the 'nutrition' list into separate columns for each nutritional component, the dataset will be more accessible for analysis.
 This step is particularly relevant for investigating how specific nutritional factors, such as calorie content, influence recipe ratings.

-> Converge submitted and date into datetime type
+> Converge submitted and date into datetime type:

 The 'submitted' column contains dates when recipes were submitted.
 Converting this column to datetime format allows for easier manipulation and analysis of date-based data, such as filtering by year, month, or day, and time-series analysis.
 Similar to 'submitted', the 'date' column represents the dates of user interactions (ratings/reviews).
 Converting to datetime format standardizes these timestamps for any time-based analysis or filtering.

-> Calculating and Adding Average Rating Per Recipe
+> Calculating and Adding Average Rating Per Recipe:

 This step adds a crucial piece of data for the analysis – the average rating for each recipe.
 By calculating and appending this information, I enable an investigation into the relationship between various recipe features (like nutritional content, preparation complexity) and their overall user ratings. **Also, I believe that the reason why there are empty rating is that people do not fill in.
 As a result, I replace 0 with nan value**

-> recipe_complexity	columns
+> Recipe_complexity	columns:

 **Purpose:** This column categorizes recipes into 'Simple' or 'Complex' based on the number of steps required to prepare them.
 Recipes with 10 or fewer steps are considered 'Simple', while those with more than 10 steps are deemed 'Complex'.
 **Reason for Creation:** This categorization allows for an analysis of how recipe complexity influences user ratings.
 It's particularly useful for testing whether simpler recipes are more popular or rated higher than more complex ones.

-> calorie_range column
+> Calorie_range column:

 **Purpose:** To group recipes into 'Low', 'Medium', and 'High' calorie ranges.
 **Reason for Creation:** This column is created to facilitate the investigation of whether the calorie content of a recipe affects its popularity or average rating.
 I chose 600 and 800 calorie as the threshold because 1800/2400 are recommended daily calories for woman and man respectively, 600/800 would be recommended per meal.
 By categorizing the recipes into these calorie ranges, I can analyze trends and preferences related to caloric content.

-> prep_time_category
+> Prep_time_category:

 **Purpose:** To categorize recipes based on their preparation time into 'Quick', 'normal', and 'Time-Consuming'.
 **Reason for Creation:** This categorization aims to explore how the time required to prepare a recipe influences its ratings.
 I chose 30 and 60 as the threshold to separate three categories as in tags, there're below 30 minutes tag and below 60 minutes tags.
 It allows for a nuanced analysis of user preferences towards quick-to-make versus more time-consuming recipes.

-> rating_missing
+> Rating_missing:

 **Purpose:** To create a binary indicator that flags whether a rating for a recipe is missing.
 **Reason for Creation:** This column is critical for the analysis of missing data.
 It helps identify patterns in missing ratings, potentially revealing insights about why certain recipes may not have been rated and whether the missingness is random or systematically related to other recipe features.